BioWare: 2010s: Muzyka and Zeschuk's departure, Mass Effect on hiatus, Anthem

 In January 2010, BioWare released the sequel to Mass Effect, Mass Effect 2, which would go on to receive critical acclaim and many awards.
 The company announced that it would be opening up a new customer service office in Galway, Ireland, in 2011.
 BioWare completed three major games between 2011 and 2012.
 The massively multiplayer online role-playing game (MMORPG) Star Wars: The Old Republic is based on BioWare's previous contribution to the Star Wars franchise, and was announced on 21 October 2008, although BioWare had first mentioned an unspecified new collaboration with LucasArts in October the previous year.
 The other games were Dragon Age II, the sequel to Dragon Age: Origins, and Mass Effect 3.

 Following the release of Mass Effect 3 in March 2012, numerous players complained about its endings failing to fulfill the developer's earlier promises regarding the conclusion of the trilogy.
-In response to the controversy surrounding the game's ending sequence, BioWare announced on 5 April that they would reschedule their post-release content production and release an "Extended Cut" DLC that would expand the original endings and address the most common points of critique.
+In response to the controversy surrounding the game's ending sequence, BioWare announced on 5 April that it would reschedule its post-release content production and release an "Extended Cut" DLC that would expand the original endings and address the most common points of critique.
 The Extended Cut was released as a free download on 26 June 2012.
 On 18 September 2012, the next day after the official announcement of the third Dragon Age title, both Ray Muzyka and Greg Zeschuk, two of the remaining co-founders of BioWare, simultaneously announced they would be retiring from the gaming industry.
 After almost a year without a formal head, EA appointed Matthew Bromberg the group general manager of the BioWare label on 9 September 2013.
 Former CEO and president of Major League Gaming, Bromberg worked as the general manager of BioWare Austin since 2012; after his promotion, Jeff Hickman took over as the general manager in Austin.
 Aaryn Flynn remained in charge of BioWare Canada (Edmonton and Montreal) and Jon Van Caneghem, the head of Victory Games and Waystone Studio (also parts of the BioWare label).

 After acquiring and dismantling LucasArts, The Walt Disney Company announced in May 2013 that Electronic Arts will produce future Star Wars games, "in addition to the BioWare team, which is already developing for the Star Wars franchise."
 In November 2013, teaser images from the next instalment of the Mass Effect series were released.
 At E3 2014, BioWare Edmonton announced working on a new (unnamed) original intellectual property in addition to continuing their established series.
 Another new IP, titled Shadow Realms is an episodic 4 vs. 1 story-driven online action role-playing game, and was announced on Gamescom 2014.
 On 9 February 2015, BioWare Austin announced that development on Shadow Realms would not continue.